Jan Kowalewski: Postwar

-However, despite the fact that Kowalewski had contacts with numerous politicians of Hungary, Romania and Italy willing to change sides, the situation changed after the Casablanca Conference of 1943, when the Allies demanded the unconditional surrender of the Axis.
+Despite Kowalewski having contacts with numerous politicians of Hungary, Romania and Italy willing to change sides, the situation changed after the Casablanca Conference of 1943, when the Allies demanded the unconditional surrender of the Axis.
 The situation further deteriorated after the Tehran Conference, when it became clear that Hungary and Romania would fall under Soviet domination anyway and that the plan for a second front in the Balkans, which would allow the Hungarians and Romanians to break with Nazi Germany was finally dismissed.
 According to recent research by a Polish-British joint history commission for investigation of Polish World War II intelligence service, at the latter conference the Soviets demanded that Kowalewski be withdrawn from his post to England.

 In late January 1944 Frank Roberts, head of the Central Department of the British Foreign Office, informed Gen. Colin Gubbins, head of the SOE, that Kowalewski's network was not only aimed at the Germans, but at creating a common Polish-Hungarian-Romanian Bloc, which was allegedly aimed at vital Soviet interests.

-On March 6, 1944 Sir Alexander Cadogan of the Foreign Office informed the Polish minister of foreign affairs Edward Raczyński that Kowalewski's contacts with the opposing powers could be treated as treachery and that he should be dismissed.
-Although no proofs were presented, the Polish government felt forced to obey the British wish and Kowalewski was dismissed from his post on March 20 and on April 5 he was transported to London.
+On 6 March 1944 Sir Alexander Cadogan of the Foreign Office informed the Polish minister of foreign affairs Edward Raczyński that Kowalewski's contacts with the opposing powers could be treated as treachery and that he should be dismissed.
+Although no proofs were presented, the Polish government felt forced to obey the British wish and Kowalewski was dismissed from his post on 20 March and on 5 April he was transported to London.

 Kowalewski was named the chief of the Polish Operations Bureau at the Special Forces Headquarters.
 Among his tasks was the preparation of the Polish resistance organizations in occupied Europe for Operation Overlord.
 However, his post was mostly titular as it was already too late for any arrangements to have effect and Kowalewski could change nothing.

 British exile

 After the war Kowalewski remained in exile in Great Britain, where he started working as a journalist.
 Until 1955 he was the editor in chief of an East Europe and Soviet Russia monthly.
 In 1958 and 1959 he was also a tutor at an unofficial military school for the Polish diaspora.
 He also briefly collaborated with Radio Free Europe and other Polish exile organizations.
 In his late years, in 1963, he briefly returned to cryptanalysis and managed to break the codes used by Romuald Traugutt during the January Uprising.
-He died of cancer on October 31, 1965 in London.
+He died of cancer on 31 October 1965 in London.